PsychoLlama/recommendations/README.md

 ## Vim

+- [conform.nvim](https://github.com/stevearc/conform.nvim/): General purpose formatter supporting everything you didn't know you had to have.
 - [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim/): A very good markdown previewer with scroll sync and tons of rendering features.
 - [neovim](https://github.com/neovim/neovim/): IMO vim is getting left behind in favor of Neovim.
 They're leading the charge for new editor features.
 - [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim/): General purpose command palette.
 Extensible, but powerful out of the box.